-Precautions and remedies of altitude sickness
+Precautions and remedies for altitude sickness

 Altitude sickness occurs mainly due to the inability of the body to adapt to the rarefied atmosphere of the high altitude.
-Our body has the mechanism to cope up with the thin air if we allow enough time to do so.
+Our body has the mechanism to cope with the thin air if we allow enough time to do so.
 Therefore, acclimatization and slow ascend are the two main preventive measures against altitude sickness.
 However, multiple factors can play a role in causing this sickness.
 We need to take good care of our health while traversing through the treacherous mountains.
-Based on the experience of our guides, previous trekkers, and advised medical personnel, we have mentioned some precaution measures.
+Based on the experience of our guides, previous trekkers, and advised medical personnel, we have mentioned some precautionary measures.
 They include:

 While climbing up, the body needs to adjust to the existing oxygen level of the place.
 A slow ascent can allow trekkers to provide enough time for their bodies to collaborate with the environment.
-A hurried walk can demand more oxygen and can invite problems.
+A hurried walk can demand more oxygen and can cause problems.

 Acclimatization is a process by which the body adapts to the lower oxygen level of high altitudes.
-The body could not adjust to the escalating altitude and decreasing oxygen level and air pressure if the ascent is too quick.
+The body cannot adjust to the escalating altitude and decreasing oxygen level and air pressure if the ascent is too quick.
 Therefore, the golden rule is not to climb more than 500 meters a day.